vectorgrp/sil-kit/docs/api/ethernet.rst

   ]

-The VIB process responsible for the Ethernet Controller "ETH0" will open the specified named pipe "EthernetPipe" during start up of the Participant.
-When the IntegrationBus writes the first message to the pipe, the VIB process will be blocked until another process connects to the named pipe and reads the traced messages from the pipe.
+The SILKIT process responsible for the Ethernet Controller "ETH0" will open the specified named pipe "EthernetPipe" during start up of the Participant.
+When the SilKit writes the first message to the pipe, the SILKIT process will be blocked until another process connects to the named pipe and reads the traced messages from the pipe.

 The reading process could be a tool like `Wireshark <https://www.wireshark.org/>`_, which allows visualizing live trace messages.
 Under Windows, named pipes reside in a special filesystem namespace prefixed with "\\.\pipe\".
-The following snippet will attach *wireshark* to the named pipe created by your VIB simulation:
+The following snippet will attach *wireshark* to the named pipe created by your SILKIT simulation:

 .. code-block:: powershell